germanbisurgi/jedi/README.md

 - future features:
     - theme checkbox
     - all themes extend from barebones
-    - refactore path to look like '#/something/other'
+    - refactor path to look like '#/something/other'
     - ui required (not json required)
     - additionalProperties
     - readonly